dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

 The images above are photos I have taken myself of my dog as a puppy.
 The mask highlights the entirety of the dog.
-I want to show a theme that relates to the negative imapcts of designer dogs and puppy farming that occurs in this country.
-For my second design, I am planning to have the dog represented by a wide range of dog glypths to show the idea of buying one puppy from a puppy farm meaning the suffering of lots of dogs and puppies.
+I want to show a theme that relates to the love that needs to be put into breeding dogs instead of focusing on how they look.
+For my third design, I have created the dog using a heart glypth.
+I think the idea might look better if the dog itself was in black and white to further emphasise the design.

-So far, the algorithm uses my glyph design from the last project to do the dog, although I haven't altered it yet to get the desired outcome.
+The algorithm uses a new heart glyph design to create the dog.